RitvikaK/ai_anxiety_chatbots_analysis/README.md

 ## 🚀 Future Work
 * Implement **NLP/LLM-based classification** to scale the analysis.
 * Include social media discourse (Reddit/Twitter) for broader context.
-* Expand keyword filtering beyond "anxiety" to include "panic," "dread," and "overwhelmed."
+* Expand keyword filtering beyond "anxiety" and "anxious" to include "panic," "dread," and "overwhelmed" in order to capture implicit instances of anxiety too.